fonsp/js-julia-artifacts-test-1/README.md

 # js-julia-artifacts-test-1

-This repository contains a folder `frontend/` with unbundled JS files.
+This Julia package contains a folder `frontend/` with unbundled JS files.
 You can run `bundle_frontend.sh` to bundle it, creating a `frontend-dist/` folder.

 Because this contains binary outputs, we want to `.gitignore` it.
 But when releasing a new version of our package, we need the folder, panic!